ammarlakis/gitsops/README.md

 - **Add Release and Test Workflows**: Implement workflows to automate releases and testing.
 - **Optimize with Pre-built Docker Images** (under consideration): Use pre-built Docker images to improve performance and reduce build time on GitHub runners.
 - **Improve Logging**: Use [GitHub Actions commands](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/workflow-commands-for-github-actions#setting-a-debug-message) to set the logging message level.

+## Attribution and Disclaimer

+GitSOPS is an independent project developed to manage secrets in Git repositories using [SOPS](https://github.com/getsops/sops) for encryption. **GitSOPS is not affiliated with, endorsed by, or associated with or the SOPS project.**

+GitSOPS leverages SOPS for secure encryption and decryption of secrets but is a separate toolset that integrates these capabilities into GitHub Actions for ease of use in CI/CD pipelines.
+For details on SOPS, please refer to the [SOPS documentation](https://github.com/getsops/sops).

 ## License